-Since the Group's financial assets (trade and other receivables, cash and short-term deposits) meet these conditions, they are subsequently measured at amortised cost.
+The Group's financial assets at amortised cost includes trade and other receivables and cash and short-term deposits.

 b) Financial assets designated at FVOCI (equity instruments)

 Upon initial recognition, the Group may elect to classify irrevocably some of its equity investments as equity instruments at FVOCI when they meet the definition of equity under IAS 32 Financial Instruments: Presentation and are not held for trading.
 Such classification is determined on an instrument-by-instrument basis.